racheljhur/FRCgen/README.md

 **Code Usage Instructions**

 Use sve_gen.py to generate micros at specified dimensions, fiber radii, fiber volume fractions, and inter-fiber dispersions, clustering, and alignment.
-Further instructions are provided in the python script.
+Further instructions are provided in the mentioned python script.
 The data employed for the convergence studies in the paper is also available in this repository as 900_15_extremevals.h5.
-This contains 900x56 extreme values per target microstructure considered in the study.
+This contains 900x56 extreme values per target microstructure.
 Use data_load.py and 900_15_extremevals.h5 to read the file.
 You may access the extreme values for each microstructure using the provided dictionary keys.

 J. Hur, D. Hoover, K.M.
 Ballard, V. Varshney, C. Przybyla, S.R.
 Kalidindi, *Computational Protocols for the Study of Damage Initiation in Unidirectional Fiber-Reinforced Polymer Matrix Composites*, Integr Mater Manuf Innov.
 (2025), https://doi.org/10.1007/s40192-025-00429-y.